-The minimum redemption amount which shall be accepted in respect of the Class Fund is USD 750.
-The Manager will not accept a redemption request if as a result the value of the shareholding of participating shares in the Class Fund would fall below the initial subscription amount of USD 2,500.
+The minimum redemption amount which shall be accepted in respect of participating shares in the Class Fund is USD 750 in respect of each share class.
+The Manager will not accept a redemption request if as a result the value of a shareholding of participating shares in the Class Fund would fall below USD 2,500.
 Full details regarding redemption and investment restrictions can be obtained from the prospectus.